 Humidity is the concentration of water vapor present in the air.
-Humid air is moist.
-Humidity is the most variable characteristic of the atmosphere and is a major factor in weather and climate.
-Water vapor is the gaseous state of water and is typically invisible to the human eye.
-Atmospheric water vapor plays an important role in the weather and climate.
-It regulates air temperate by absorbing thermal radiation from the Sun and Earth and helps generate precipitation.
+Humidity is a byproduct of the water cycle; as water turns into its gaseous state, water vapor, it begins to fill the air.
+Atmospheric water vapor also plays an important role in the weather and climate, regulating air temperate by absorbing thermal radiation from the Sun and helping generate precipitation.

 Least Humid States in the U.S.

-Because humidity is the concentration of water vapor in the air and water vapor comes from the evaporation of water from Earth’s surface, the states with the most humidity have a large presence of water.
-Given this, states with large desert landscapes and fewer bodies of water can be expected to have lower humidity.
+As humidity levels rise as water evaporates, the states with the highest levels of humidity have a significant presence of water.
+On the other hand, states with large desert landscapes and fewer bodies of water typically have lower humidity levels.
 States such as Nevada and Arizona have arid climates and are known for their deserts.
-The majority of the states with the lowest relative humidity are located in the West.

 The states with the lowest relative humidity are: Nevada (38.30%) Arizona (38.50%) New Mexico (45.90%) Utah (51.70%) Colorado (54.10%) Wyoming (57.10%) Montana (60.40%) California (61.00%) Idaho (62.40%) Oklahoma (64.00%)

 The least humid major cities in the United States are: